harshnisar/ml-india/insights/index.md

 A loose definition of the word *Contribution* is used throughout the analyses.
 A contribution is simply the count of papers with atleast one of the authors *affiliated* with the respective country.
 Affiliation is based on the country specified in the authors affiliation data in SCOPUS.

+Please write to <a href='mailto:nisar.harsh@gmail.com'>me</a> if you have specific doubts.

-Please write to us or drop a comment if you want to reach us.
+Please drop a comment and let us know what you think!

 ---